FiftyCaliber/ToS-Addons/README.md

 ### FPS Savior v1.0.3

 Similar to [adjv's](https://github.com/axjv) SFX Toggle however instead of changing settings based on your fps I made it so you can just toggle between 3 predefined settings High, Low, and Super Low.
+This is likely obvious but FPS Savior is not compatible SFX Toggle, use only one or the other if you use both they will conflict with each other.

 Current Setting is displayed right below the FPS display's default location.
-Soon™ this will be movable like Zoomy Plus.
+This display is movable.

 ![FPS Savior UI](http://i.imgur.com/vWH9GhG.png)

-Use the ingame macro system (f8) to set `/fpssavior` to any key you want in order to toggle quickly.

 * [High] Exactly how it sounds, everything is set to high.